FELIX RUVOLO (1912-1992), Forceful, 1961, Oil on canvas, 82 x 70 inches

 Biography

 Felix Ruvolo was born in New York City in 1912.
 After spending time in Italy as a child, Ruvolo’s family returned to the United States where they settled in Chicago.
-Here, Ruvolo furthered his studies at the Chicago Art Institute and soon began exhibiting.
-The young artist was quickly gaining recognition and began teaching the Art Institute of Chicago in 1945 and continued teaching there for three years.
+There, Ruvolo furthered his studies at the Chicago Art Institute and soon began exhibiting.
+The young artist was quickly gaining recognition and began teaching the Art Institute of Chicago in 1945 where he continued teaching for three years.

-Ruvolo was soon recruited West, where he was asked to teach at Mills College in Oakland.
-After he moved to Berkeley, California he became a member of a group of artists known as the ‘Berkeley School,’ a collection of teachers and students from the University of California at Berkeley.
-Felix Ruvolo had previously worked in a primarily representational style until he began to adopt a dramatic, new abstract technique.
+Ruvolo was soon recruited West, asked to teach at Mills College in Oakland, California.
+He became a member of a group of artists known as the ‘Berkeley School,’ a collection of teachers and students from the University of California at Berkeley where he began to adopt a dramatic, new abstract technique.

 While many of his pre-1950 works experimented with Surrealism, and whimsical fantasy subjects Ruvolo soon abandoned all representation.
 Along with artists Erle Loran, Nancy Genn, John Haley, Karl Kasten, James McCray, Margaret Peterson, Sonya Rapaport, and Glenn Wessels, Felix Ruvolo became heavily influenced by San Francisco-based Abstract Expressionist painters Hans Hofmann and Clyfford Still.
 During the mid 1950’s these artists developed a bold, colorful variation of the New York-based style of abstract painting.
 They also modified the darker painting style of Clyfford Still and the San Francisco School working from 1946 to 1950.
 The Berkeley School’s leading member, Hans Hofmann emphasized the abstract qualities of line, color, texture and space.